toni-app/csv-reader/README.md

 - firstLineHeader (default = true), takes the first line of the file as the column header.
 - delimiter (default = ","), defines a string as the field delimiter.

-The following options are not yet implemented but are planner: line delimiter, escape character.
+The following options are not yet implemented but are planned: line delimiter, field escape character.
 Currently \n is the default line delimiter and '"' is the field escape character.

 The CsvReader class emits two different events: